Main objects

 Decode and read the content stream associated with this object.

-Read the content stream associated with this object without decoding
+Read the content stream associated with a Stream, without decoding.

 Test if two objects are owned by the same pikepdf.Pdf.